lukearend/x86-bootloader/README.md

 The boot process
 ----------------

 We take the BIOS as a given.
-The BIOS is a set of software functions stored on a chip which is loaded into memory and initialized when the computer is switched on.
+The BIOS is a set of software routines stored on a chip which is loaded into memory and initialized when the computer is switched on.
 The BIOS detects and gives basic control of the essential devices (keyboard, screen and hard disks).

 The BIOS's job is to boot the computer by reading the _boot sector_ into memory.
 The boot sector is a portion of memory (in 512-byte chunks) starting at the very first physical location on the hard disk.
 The BIOS knows it has reached the end of the boot sector when it encounters the 2-byte magic number 0xaa55.